-We have examined the City of Clewiston, Florida's (the "City") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2019.
-Management is responsible for the City's compliance with those requirements.
+We have examined the City of Clewiston, Florida's (the "City") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2020.
+Management of the City is responsible for the City's compliance with those requirements.
 Our responsibility is to express an opinion on the City's compliance based on our examination.